logzly. Learning Pathways

 • Document everything.
 A simple log.txt file becomes a timeline you can look back on.

 Learning data analysis is a journey, not a sprint.
 With a clear 30‑day roadmap you turn a vague ambition into a set of concrete actions.
 At Learning Pathways we believe every learner can build a skill stack, one day at a time.
+If you’re considering a role shift, the step‑by‑step career transition blueprint outlines how to leverage these skills.
 Now go ahead, open that CSV, and start turning raw numbers into real insight.

 Reactions